-Will proximity to other businesses draw a lot of customers to your gym?
-Most likely.
+Ask yourself this: Will proximity to other businesses draw a lot of customers to your gym?
+The answer is most likely.
 On one hand, people don’t usually work out after a shopping spree or a lunch outing.

 The cost of renting